-- ▶ Only replace defective fuses when the cause of the defect is known and has been remedied. - ► Replace defective fuses only after the power supply has been turned off - ► Never bridge or repair fuses. - ▶ Only replace faulty fuses with a new fuse with the same rating.
+- Only replace defective fuses when the cause of the defect is known and has been remedied. - Replace defective fuses only after the power supply has been turned off - ▶ Do not replace screwed fuses yourself.
+Contact an authorised specialist workshop to have these replaced. - Never bridge or repair fuses. - ▶ Only replace faulty fuses with a new fuse with the same rating.